The Bodyguard Myth (Part II) - The real work behind the job

-When talking about executive or VIP protection, it can be mainly divided into two areas: The direct personal protection, i.e. the agent near the protected person, and the indirect personal protection (also called extended personal protection), the intelligence.
+When talking about executive or VIP protection, it can be mainly divided into two areas: The direct personal protection (sometimes called "close protection"), i.e. the agent near the protected person, and the indirect personal protection (also called extended personal protection), the intelligence.
 The task of close-range personal protection is probably known to most people, namely the direct guard of the client.
 But what is that “intelligence” anyway and what is it needed for?

 Intelligence as Part of Personal Protection

 Personally, I would define intelligence and its benefits this way: "Intelligence is the connection of various measures and precautions which serve to gather information in order to prevent attackers from preparing for and attempting to harm the protected person and their inner circle".
 This means collecting, evaluating and analyzing information - extensively - in order to identify dangers and risks in advance.
 With that knowledge and with the implementation of strategic measures, the threats can be kept away from the protected person seamlessly.